 Motivated by social and economic forces, churches and philanthropic organizations, including unions, sent orphaned, abandoned and pauper children to Canada.
 In England, a Board of Guardians was the locally elected administrators of poor relief for each Union, and a Union was a group of parishes that administered poor relief and built a workhouse.
-Library and Archives Canada holds some microfilmed documents (reel T-537) that include names of children sent from England by Boards of Guardians between 1886 and early 1916.
+Library and Archives Canada holds a microfilmed register called British Children Emigrated to Canada By Authority of Boards of Guardians (RG76 C4a, microfilm T-537).
+The register includes the names of many workhouse children sent to Canada from the late 1880s to 1916.
+For the full record description, see Mikan 161383.

-This database contains 10,678 names of children.
-It represents approximately half of the Workhouse children sent to Canada between 1869 and 1935.
+This database contains the 10,678 names of children that appear in the Boards of Guardians register.
 The year of immigration recorded in the register is not always correct.
-It is therefore suggested that researchers cross reference to the immigration records for the correct year of immigration.
+It is therefore suggested that researchers cross reference to the passenger lists for the correct year of immigration.

 The search screen allows you to search by:

-Note that the name of the sending organization might not appear in the Boards of Guardians records.
+Note that the name of the sending organization and the year of arrival might not appear in the Boards of Guardians records.

 When you have entered your search terms, click on "Submit".
 The number of hits found will be shown at the top of the results screen.